eih1/createws/README.md

 # Default
-Scripts to create default file templates
+Scripts to create default project templates.

+You only need Python to instantly create a project workspace.